Visiting Canyonlands National Park in September

 Canyonlands has the slogan: “Half the Park is After Dark”.
 Take the time spend one evening after the sun sets and LOOK UP!

-In September you can see the milky way right after sunset.
+In September you can see the milky way from 8:30 pm to 11:30 pm.
 Canyonlands is a popular destination for astrophotographers because it’s internationally recognized as one of the best places for stargazing due to the remote location, accessibility, altitude and clear skies.

 jeeping around moab utah